asyraffff/Open-Source-Ruby-and-Rails-Apps/README.md

   - 👴 old
   - ✅ real-world project
   - 🚀 super duper cool
 > **note**: Rails versions of these apps are valid as the date of latest commit.
 They are defined in their Gemfile and/or Gemfile.lock and they might be outdated.
-Ff you see some old project, don't worry cuz the structure of file are same , just some syntax tweak.
+If you see some old project, don't worry cuz the structure of file are same , just some syntax tweak.

 > **perfect combination**: 🔥 ✅ 🚀
 ## Contents